 People

-She previously worked as a researcher with both quantitative and qualitative expertise in projects interested in labour market policies, technological revolutions, and the green economy at UCL’s Institute for Innovation and Public Purpose (Prof. Carlota Perez), the Robert Schuman Centre at the European University Institute, and the Law & Economics Centre at Erasmus University Rotterdam.
-She also collaborates with the Laboratoire d’Etudes sur les Nouvelles formes de Travail, l’Innovation et le Changement of HEC Liège.
+Before joining the Institute, Chiara held research roles at several international institutions, including UCL’s Institute for Innovation and Public Purpose (under the supervision of Prof. Carlota Perez), the Robert Schuman Centre at the European University Institute, and the Law & Economics Centre at Erasmus University Rotterdam.
+She also collaborates with the Laboratoire d’Études sur les Nouvelles formes de Travail, l’Innovation et le Changement (LENTIC) at HEC Liège.
+Across these roles, she has developed mixed-methods expertise on projects spanning employment, education, innovation policy, and the green economy.

-Chiara obtained her PhD in Economics & Law, summa cum laude, at the University of Bologna (Prof. Enrico Sanrarelli), Erasmus University Rotterdam (Prof. Michael Faure), and Universität Hamburg.
-Her thesis explored the socioeconomic and historical implications of reskilling programmes in the labour market and the existence of an identity in the labour market which has a social dynamic.
+Chiara completed her PhD in Economics and Law, summa cum laude, through a joint programme between the University of Bologna (Prof. Enrico Santarelli), Erasmus University Rotterdam (Prof. Michael Faure), and Universität Hamburg.
+Her dissertation examined the socioeconomic and historical dimensions of reskilling programmes, focusing on the construction of labour market identities and their social dynamics.

 Personal website & publications: https://sites.google.com/view/chiaranataliefocacci